-In response to the rapid expansion of the research programmes and related activities – seminars, conferences, community service, public consultations, etc. - The Chinese University of Hong Kong endorsed the establishment of the Centre for Sign Linguistics and Deaf Studies in November 2003.
-The founding members were Gladys Tang, James Woodward, and a group of postgraduate students and Deaf junior research assistants.
+In response to the rapid expansion of the research programmes and social impact activities to change the public’s perception of sign language, The Chinese University of Hong Kong endorsed the establishment of The Centre for Sign Linguistics and Deaf Studies in November 2003.
+The founding members were Gladys Tang, James Woodward, a group of postgraduate students and, most importantly, a team of Deaf junior research assistants.

-The logo below represents the Centre’s objective of bridging the hearing and the Deaf worlds by bringing together the strengths of spoken and sign languages.
-Deafness in this logo is not seen as a handicap, but rather as a distinct culture.
+The logo represents the Centre’s mission of bridging the hearing and the Deaf worlds by drawing on the linguistic resources of bilingualism in spoken and sign languages.
+Being Deaf and using sign language in this logo is not seen as a disability but as a distinct culture and mode of communication.

-The stylised face represents the idea of equality between Deaf and hearing people.
-The hearing person with an ear and a mouth is graphically bridged to become the hands and mouth of the Deaf person.
-The connecting hands then bridge the different Deaf sign languages and cultures.
-The extension of the hand on the third face allows for the idea of further connections between the hearing and Deaf worlds.
+The stylised face represents equality between Deaf and hearing people.
+A hearing person’s ear and mouth are graphically bridged to become the hand and mouth of a Deaf person.
+The hands then connect different Deaf sign languages and cultures.
+The hand that stretches out on the third face invokes an image of connections between the hearing and Deaf worlds.

 The Centre’s logo won 2nd prize in the 2005 winter semi-annual design contest as part of the American Design Awards.

 Fundraising for Sign Bilingualism and Co-enrolment in Deaf Education Programme